grafana/pySigma-backend-loki/README.md

 * `add_line_filters` (boolean, default: `False`): if `True`, attempts to infer and add new line filters to queries without line filters, to [improve Loki query performance](https://grafana.com/docs/loki/latest/logql/log_queries/#line-filter-expression)
 * `case_insensitive` (boolean, default: `True`): if `False`, defaults to generating case-sensitive query filters, instead of case-insensitive filters that [the Sigma specification expects](https://github.com/SigmaHQ/sigma-specification/blob/main/Sigma_specification.md#general), trading between Loki query performance and potentially missing data with unexpected casing
+  * Note: if the generated query will be executed on Loki v2.8.2 or older, this argument **should** be set to `False`, as it contained issues with case-insensitive filters, which may cause those queries to fail to match desired data

 This backend is currently maintained by: